ageneau/glicko2/README.md

       ;; Reasonable choices are between 0.3 and 1.2
       tau 0.5

-      ;; The compute-rating function returns an array of player with updated ratings new-ratings (glicko2/compute-ratings players results tau)
+      ;; The compute-rating function returns an array of players with updated ratings new-ratings (glicko2/compute-ratings players results tau)

       ;; The expected-game-outcome function returns a value between 0 and 1 representing the expected fractional score of a game